 5 Best AI Content Detectors: Can You Tell If It’s Human or AI?

-Last Updated on January 18, 2023
+Last Updated on February 10, 2023

-But with the rise of ChatGPT and AI writers available to the masses, how do you check if the content was actually written by a human or AI?
+With the rise of ChatGPT and AI writers available to the masses, how do you check if the content was actually written by a human or AI?

 In this article, I’ve reviewed the five best AI content detectors on the market today.
 (Plus, we’ve tested each one to ensure they work, and—Spoiler Alert—one didn’t pass the test.)